-Year of the Cow -- in bookstores April 28
+Year of the Cow -- Now Available!

 This is the story of a man, a cow, and a question: What am I eating?